pablo1793/mp2-think-twice-memory-game/README.md

 ### Content

-* The inspiration for the design of the game was taken from a two-part video lesson created by YouTube content creators [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://www.youtube.com/channel/UCjGQyJCSU_VVMTu5nigonqg).
+* The inspiration for the technical composition of the game was taken from a two-part video lesson created by YouTube content creators [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw) and [PortEXE](https://www.youtube.com/channel/UCjGQyJCSU_VVMTu5nigonqg).
 The [first video](https://www.youtube.com/watch?v=28VfzEiJgy4) focuses on the HTML and CSS needed to create the game, and the [second](https://www.youtube.com/watch?v=3uuQ3g92oPQ) is centered of the JavaScript functionality.
+Most of the HTML, CSS, and JavaScript code is taken from these videos, although none of it was copied and pasted from the GitHub repository.
+I watched the videos multiple times and coded along with both content creators.
+Moreover, the code is not identical.
+Since I made changes during the process of coding in order to achieve the look and functionality I was aiming for with my own finished game, which differs in a few key aspects from their Halloween-themed game.
+To give a few examples: the theme, colour scheme, card design, and background music for my game are all completely different.
+Furthermore, my game gives more consideration to responsiveness.
+Reducing the size of the cards on smaller screens, and hiding half of the cards in order to minimize scrolling.

 * The fonts used to style the header and subheader texts are [ZCOOL Kwaile](https://fonts.google.com/specimen/ZCOOL+KuaiLe) and [Architects Daughter](https://fonts.google.com/specimen/Architects+Daughter?preview.text=Time%20Flips&preview.text_type=custom#standard-styles) respectively.
 The latter was designed by [Kimberley Geswein](https://fonts.google.com/?preview.text=Time%20Flips&preview.text_type=custom&query=Kimberly+Geswein), and the former by [ZCOOL](https://fonts.google.com/?query=ZCOOL), [Liu Bingke](https://fonts.google.com/?query=Liu+Bingke), [Yang Kang](https://fonts.google.com/?query=Yang+Kang), and [Wu Shaojie](https://fonts.google.com/?query=Wu+Shaojie).